SabriACUN/Unity-File-Thief/README.md

 **🛠️ SET FIREBASE REALTIME DATABASE & STORAGE FOR UNITY 🛠️**
 2- Go to : https://console.firebase.google.com/ .
 If you dont have any account, Sing Up
+3- Add new Project on Firebase Console ;
+  · Enter a Project Name
+  · (Dont need to enable "Google Analytics")
+  · Create Project
+4-